-The frequency that the Phytoplankton IBI scores exceeded the threshold level of 3, during the spring-summer sampling periods, was determined.
-In 2010, samples were collected approximately six times at each station.
+The frequency that the Phytoplankton IBI scores exceeded the threshold level of 3 was determined during the spring-summer sampling periods.
+In 2011, samples were collected up to 6 times at each station.
 The overall reporting region scores were calculated by accounting for the surface area of the region represented by each sampling station.

-This map shows the average spring-summer Phytoplankton Index of Biotic Integrity (Phytoplankton IBI) score for 2010.
-In 2010, all sampling stations except one within the Bay's tributaries had average Phytoplankton IBI scores between 1 and 2.9 out of a possible 5, indicating that the phytoplankton communities were in degraded conditions relative to reference communities.
-In contrast, most monitoring stations within the Bay's mainstem had moderately good phytoplankton communities (scoring between 3-4).
-Some regions improved (Mid Bay, Patuxent River, Rappahannock River), and others declined (Potomac River, Patapsco and Back Rivers, Choptank River).
+This map shows the average spring-summer Phytoplankton Index of Biotic Integrity (Phytoplankton IBI) score for 2011.
+In 2011, all sampling stations except two (~90% of stations) within the Bay's tributaries had average Phytoplankton IBI scores between 1 and 2.9 out of a possible 5, indicating that the phytoplankton communities were in degraded conditions relative to reference communities.
+In contrast, ~55% of monitoring stations within the Bay's mainstem had moderately good phytoplankton communities (scoring between 3-4).
+Some regions improved (Upper and Lower Bay, Patapsco and Back Rivers and the Lower Western Shore (MD), and others declined (Mid Bay, Patuxent, Choptank and James Rivers).

-In 2010, phytoplankton samples were collected at 31 stations during the spring (March-May) and summer (July-September).
-Samples were collected approximately six times at each station.
+In 2011, phytoplankton samples were collected at 31 stations during the spring (March-May) and summer (July-September).
+Samples were collected up to 6 times at each station.
 Data from each sampling event were used to calculate a Phytoplankton IBI score.
 Phytoplankton IBI scores for each sampling station were then averaged and mapped.

 |0 20 40 60 80 100|